Approximate Reading Time: 9 minutes

 By practicing regularly, you should be able to add more contractions to your routine every week.
 As with all exercise, it is important to do this gradually and to avoid overworking this muscle group.

-Within a few months, you may notice a reduction in the symptoms of stress urinary incontinence.
+Within a few months, you may notice a reduction in the symptoms of stress urinary leakage.
 Even if your symptoms resolve completely, you should continue strengthening your pelvic floor muscles and make it a regular part of your fitness routine.